- Diagnostic trouble code (DTC) P0174 stands for “System Too Lean (Cylinder Bank 2).”

 The error codes for lean conditions are P0171 and P0174.
 The former is triggered when a lean condition occurs in cylinder bank 1, while P0174 appears when it occurs in cylinder bank 2.

-Even though the Engine Control Module (ECM) is built to be able to bring a lean condition back to normal, it can only do so up to a certain extent, thus the P0174 code may be needed to alert the user to resolve this issue.
+Even though the Engine/Powertrain Control Module (ECM/PCM) is built to be able to bring a lean condition back to normal, it can only do so up to a certain extent, thus the P0174 code is stored by the ECM/PCM to alert the user to resolve this issue.

 What Causes the P0174 Code?